 The layout was finalized in 2017 using the graphic below.

-This model is the work and collaboration between Gerd Kopperschmidt and Professor Stefan Bornholdt (Institute for Theoretical Physics, University of Bremen, GERMANY).
+This model is the work and collaboration between Gerd Kopperschmidt and Professor Stefan Bornholdt (faculty member of the Institute for Theoretical Physics, University of Bremen, GERMANY).
 The remarkable gene block was designed by Mr. Kopperschmidt to electronically demonstrate biological gene regulation networks.

 This is a professional, university level model which explores the dynamics of gene regulation networks.
 From the manual: